zhu-xlab/UrbanFloodCastV1/README.md

    pip install -r requirements.txt

 ## Usage
-To train the model, execute the following steps:
+To use the model, execute the following steps:

 1. **Process the runoff / ground truth data by running the `downsample.ipynb` notebook.
 This can help downsample the images.
 Downsampled runoff is [here](https://syncandshare.lrz.de/getlink/fiP9XQoFCsWhhva2pwyWmr/runoff).**